 move to W2 and convolve window 1 with itself.
 The command is:

 CONV computes convolution directly in the time domain.
 Let's try to perform the same function using the discrete Fourier transform.
 Take the FFT of the series, multiply it by itself, and then isolate the real part of the inverse transform.

-Now move to window 4.
-Take the discrete Fourier transform of W4 and square it:
+move to window 4.
+Take the discrete Fourier transform of W4 and

 The horizontal units of the resultant series is frequency.
 This series is actually the frequency spectrum of the original series.